Overv/VulkanTutorial/02_Development_environment.md

 ![](/images/xcode_output.png)

 The number of extensions should be non-zero.
-The other logs are from the libraries, you might get different messages from those depending on tour configuration.
+The other logs are from the libraries, you might get different messages from those depending on your configuration.

+**Note:** When using this configuration remember to keep `#include <vulkan/vulkan.h>` instead of `#define GLFW_INCLUDE_VULKAN` when creating your applications, otherwise the code won't build.

 You are now all set for [the real thing](!Drawing_a_triangle/Setup/Base_code).